fonnesbeck/git_tutorial/PITCHME.md

 # Project status

+Note:
-^ We can check that everything is set up correctly by asking Git to tell us the status of our project:
+ We can check that everything is set up correctly by asking Git to tell us the status of our project:

 ```bash